Tips for Filing a Roofing Replacement Insurance Claim

 3. Have a Local Roofing Contractor Already in Mind

-Some of the busiest people on the Gulf Coast after a hurricane are roofing contractors.
+Some of the busiest people on the coast after a hurricane are roofing contractors.
 They can be tied up with roof replacements for several months after a storm hits.
-Which local roofing contractor in Pensacola, Florida, are you going to call?
+Which local roofing contractor in Florida are you going to call?
 Establishing a relationship with a contractor keeps you from searching for one after the storm.

 What You Can Do After the Hurricane Strikes